talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 to practice (another interview I was preparing for was going to be entirely in JavaScript).
 And third, the whiteboard markers were almost out of ink.
 Plus the interviewer kept trying to rush me and stood very confrontationally a few feet away from me by the board.
-So, overall that was not great.

 **Pro tip: Bring your own set of whiteboard markers.**